nlessmann/rsgt/README.md

 pip install rsgt
 ```

-* Requires Python 3.5+ (but currently still supports Python 2.7)
+* Requires Python 2.7+ or 3.5+
-* Numpy is the only dependency
+* Numpy is the only other dependency

 ## Data augmentation